linrax: A JAX Compatible, Simplex Method Linear Program Solver: Control Nudging for Robust Safety

-In~\cite{shen_rapid_2017,harapanahalli_certified_2024}, linear programs were avoided using a different refinement algorithm and a heuristic sampling in the dual space; however, the approach does not return the optimal refinement.
-Instead, we use \linrax{} to embed these linear programs directly into the reachability framework, while retaining JIT compilation and automatic differentiation.
+In~\cite{shenRapidAccurateReachability2017,harapanahalliCertifiedRobustInvariant2024}, LPs were avoided using a different refinement via dual space sampling, at the cost of looser bounds.
+Instead, we use \linrax{} to embed these LPs directly in the reachability framework, while retaining JIT compilation and automatic differentiation.